stealthaway/sonic-buildimage/README.md

 6. At this step and a restart of the supervisor, we should see the ospfd process is in running state.

+Note these file changes will remain persistent in the docker container bgp.
+If these changes are to be made that all new builds have bgp enabled, the changes should be done in the templates file (TBD)

+Verification if OSPFD is working
+1. The first way to verify that OSPF is running is by looking into the running process in bgp, where it should show both bgp and ospf running.
+2. The second step would be to verify if the CLI for OSPF is accessible (TBD)

 The supported ASIC vendors are:

 * PLATFORM=barefoot